kristianp335/maestro-dashboards/replit.md

 - **Performance First**: Always implement critical CSS inline for LCP elements, eliminate render-blocking dependencies
 - **API Structure Handling**: Use both `navigationMenuItems` and `children` properties for navigation compatibility
 - **Fragment Scoping**: All JavaScript scoped to `fragmentElement`, all CSS scoped to `#wrapper`
-- **Global CSS/JS**: Use themeCSS and themeJS client extensions for site-wide styling and functionality
 - **Modal Integration**: Embed Liferay portlets with comprehensive CSS overrides using `!important` declarations
 - **Edit Mode Detection**: Use multiple selectors for robust dropzone visibility across Liferay versions
 - **Conservative Z-Index**: Use standard Bootstrap values (1050-1060) to avoid admin interface conflicts